cmwylie19/enterprise-admission-controller/WORKSHOP.md

 The Kubernetes Fluent Client created a resource when Pepr received the `Watch` event from Kubernetes API Server.

+_Sometimes Watch is a better option than Mutate or Validate because it is not affected by [WebHook Timeouts](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy) since it is a call to the Kube-Api Server.
+However, it does require additional RBAC to Watch resources where as it does not for Admission Phases._

 Before moving on, play with the intellisense.
 Starting typing

 ```ys